De Eendracht, Anjum: Description

 De Eendracht is what the Dutch describe as an "achtkante stellingmolen".
 It is a smock mill with a stage.
 The mill has a five-storey brick base.
 The stage is at 4th-floor level, 9.30 m above ground level.
 The smock and cap are thatched.
-The cap is winded by a tailpole and winch.
+The cap is winded by a tail pole and winch.
 The four Common sails, which have a span of 22.10 m, are carried in a cast-iron windshaft.
 This was made by millwrights Prins van Oranje, The Hague in 1876.
 The windshaft also carries the brake wheel which has 63 cogs.
 This drives the wallower (34 cogs) at the top of the upright shaft.
 At the bottom of the upright shaft, the great spur wheel (100 cogs) drives the lantern pinion stone nuts for the millstones (25 and 27 staves) and the lantern pinion stone nuts for the pearl barley stones (21 staves).
 All four pairs of stones are French Burrs, those used for flour milling are 1.50 m diameter.
 The pearl barley stones are 1.63 m diameter.